-On October 29, 2020, our shareholders elected Brightman Almagor Zohar & Co., a firm in the Deloitte Global Network, as our independent registered public accounting firm, replacing Kost Forer Gabbay & Kasierer, a member of Ernst and Young Global.
-This action was approved by our shareholders following the recommendation of our Board of Directors and Audit Committee
+On December 5, 2020 Brightman Almagor Zohar & Co., a firm in the Deloitte Global Network, was engaged as the independent registered public accounting firm for the Company, succeeding of Kost Forer Gabbay & Kasierer.
+The engagement of Brightman Almagor Zohar & Co., was approved by our shareholders following the recommendation by the Board of Directors and the Audit Committee.